Daniel-Peace/senior_project/README.md

 Before getting started, you will want to make sure you ahve the following installed:
 - Ubuntu 1.20.4
 - ROS Noetic
-  - May need to install AprilTag Package seperately
+  - May need to install [`apriltag_ros`](https://wiki.ros.org/apriltag_ros) package
-  - May need to install USB camera node
+  - May need to install [`usb_cam`](https://wiki.ros.org/usb_cam) package
-  - May need to isntall joystick node
+  - May need to install [`joy`](https://wiki.ros.org/joy) package
 - Python3
 - YOLOv8 by Ultralytics
 - CUDA for NVDIA graphicscards
 - PyQt5 (if you wish to use the GUI)

 ### Hardware
-Though not strictly required teh following is helpful should you want to use certain aspects of this project:
+Though they are not strictly required, the following hardware is helpful should you want to use certain aspects of this project:
 - Webcam
 - Game controller (Xbox 360 is known to be supported)

 ## Getting started:
-Before starting all of the ros nodes and using the pipeline there are a few things to check and configure:
+Before we dive into starting up the pipeline and computer vision model I want to give a breif description of each node and what it does:

 ### yolov8.py
-There are a couple of things to check in the `yolov8.py` file.
+This program implements [Ultralytics' YOLOv8](https://docs.ultralytics.com/models/yolov8/) to make predictions about possible affliction someone may have.
+It provides the options of running the model using a path provided by the user or by using images published to the `/picked_image` topic.
+The results of the model prediction are stored in a ROS message of type `Casualty_prediction` and published to the `model_predictions` topic.

+The ROS message "Casualty_prediction" initializes to all 0s for all affliction values With that, when the model can make predictions about an affliction but does not, it should be assumed that the casualty does not have that specific affliction and the field in the ROS message should be left as zero.

+The model pulls the weights from a folder in the src directory named "weights".
+You can change the weights being used by changing the WEIGHTS constant to a path of your choosing.

+The confidence value threshold for what predictions are published can be set with the constant `CONFIDENCE_THRESHOLD`.
+Any predictions that have a confidence value below this threshold will be ignored.

-First there is a constant `DEBUG`.
-When this is set to `True` the program runs in debug mode, allowing you to choose whether you want to pass in a path to an image or run YOLOv8 using an image from the USB camera.
-If set to `False` the program defaults to using the USB camera.
+You may choose if you would like to pass in a path to an image or have the program pull images from the `/picked_image` topic by using the DEBUG flag.
+If this is set to true, you will have the choice to run the program with either a path to an image or using images published to the `/picked_image` topic.
+If `DEBUG` is set to false the program will run with the camera by default.

-There is also a constant `WEIGHTS` which be set to the path to the weights you wish to use while making predictions.

-Lastly there is a constant, `CONFIDENCE_THRESHOLD`, which should be set to a float value from 0 to 1 inclusive.
-This value tells the program what the threshold confidence value should be to accept a prediction.
-As an example, if the value was set to 0.63, only prediction with a confidence of 0.63 and above would be accepted
+Affliction types that can be predicted:
+- trauma_head
+- trauma_torso
+- trauma_lower_ext
+- amputation_lower_ext
+- trauma_upper_ext
+- amputation_upper_ext
+- severe_hemorrhage

+ROS topic subscriptions:
+- `/picked_image`

+ROS topics for publishing
+- `/model_predictions`

 ### button_press.py
 This program also contains a constant, `DEBUG`, which when set to `True` allows you to